JavierMenRev/SelectionInLatinAmericans/README.md

 * perl/5.30.1

 ## Preparing files
 `AdaptMix` uses the ChromoPainter (CP) file format as input.
 We provide a script to prepare your data starting from a VCF file.

-The VCF file contains data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
+The example VCF file contains data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
 Note that we are using `CHB` as a proxy for the Native American reference population.

 We fist split the VCF files by chromosomes, convert the VCF to haps/sample format, and lastly to CP format: